Sergio Gómez (footballer, born 2000): Anderlecht

 On 30 June 2021, Gómez signed for Belgian club Anderlecht on a permanent transfer, signing a contract until 2025. at the end of his first season in Belgium, Gómez made 49 appearances for Anderlecht across all competitions and was named the club's player of the season.

 Manchester City

-Gómez moved to Manchester City on a permanent transfer on 16 August 2022, signing a contract until 2026.
+Gómez signed for Premier League club Manchester City on 16 August 2022 on a four-year contract.
 On 27 August, Gómez made his City debut as a substitute for Erling Haaland in a 4–2 home league victory over Crystal Palace.
-He made his Champions League debut against Sevilla on 6 September 2022.
+He made his UEFA Champions League debut against Sevilla on 6 September 2022.

+Real Sociedad

+On 12 July 2024, Gómez joined Spanish side Real Sociedad by signing a contract until 2030.

+International career

+Gómez made his debut for the Spain national team on 12 October 2024 in a UEFA Nations League game against Denmark.
+He substituted Lamine Yamal in added time, as Spain won 1–0.